The Rochdale Pioneers: Production

 Commissioned by The Co-operative Group and produced by the Co-operative British Youth Film Academy, The Rochdale Pioneers was released as part of the United Nations International Year of Cooperatives, 2012.

-A documentary, The Making of 'The Rochdale Pioneers', was also created to accompany the film, and this was directed and produced by Darren White.
+A documentary, The Making of 'The Rochdale Pioneers', was also created to accompany the film.
+This was directed and produced by Darren White.

 Many of the cast and crew were recruited from local communities, to work alongside established actors like John Henshaw and John McArdle.
 Shooting was partly carried out in the historic Yorkshire village of Heptonstall, just a few miles from Rochdale.